Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 ```

 ### setPropertyFromGroup(group:String, index:Int, variable:Dynamic, value:Dynamic, ?allowMaps:Bool = false, ?allowInstances:Bool = false):Void
-Sets a specified instance group variable by its members with a new value.
-It uses the classes from the `flixel.group` library package, it includes: `FlxGroup`, `FlxSpriteGroup`, and especially the `FlxTypeGroup` classes.
-It can also include special array variables that contain classes, particularly both the `Note` & `EventNote` classes.
+Sets the specified group instance variable by each of its members with a new value.
+The group instance variable utilizes classes from the `flixel.group` library package.
+Particularly both the `FlxTypedGroup` and `FlxSpriteGroup` classes.
+It also includes special array variables that contain classes, particularly both the `Note` & `EventNote` classes.

-- `group` - The instance group variable to set a new value to.
+- `group` - The group instance variable to set its members a new value to.
-- `index` - The index position member of the instance group variable to use.
+- `index` - The specified index position of the member to set a new value to.
-- `variable` - The classes' instance variable from the instance group variable to use.
+- `variable` - The classes' instance variable to set a new value to.
-- `value` - The specified new value to set to.
+- `value` - The new value to set to.
 - `allowMaps` - An optional parameter, allows the ability to set the maps key-value pair elements; Default value: `false`.
 - `allowInstances` - An optional parameter, allows the ability to use the classes' instance variable; Default value: `false`.

 Example:
-> Iterates a `for` loop at the `unspawnNotes` instance group variable, so each unspawned note will have a low health ($0.1$) when hitting and missing notes.
+> Iterates a `for` loop at the `unspawnNotes` instance group variable, so each unspawned note will have a low health (`0.1`) when hitting and missing notes.
 ```lua
 function onCreatePost()
      for members = 0, getProperty('unspawnNotes.length') - 1 do